atilaneves/premock/README.md

 functions with C++ callables for unit testing.

-It works by using the preprocessor to redefine the functions to be mocked in the files to be tested by prepending "ut_" to them instead of calling the "real" implementation.
-This "ut_" function then forwards to a std::function of the appropriate type that can be changed in runtime to a C++ callable.
+It works by using the preprocessor to redefine the functions to be mocked in the files to be tested by prepending `ut_` to them instead of calling the "real" implementation.
+This `ut_` function then forwards to a `std::function` of the appropriate type that can be changed at runtime to a C++ callable.

 An example of mocking the BSD socket API `send` function would be to have a header like this: